Linzer Cookies

 jam filled linzer cookies shaped like stars and flowers cooling on black wire cooking rack on white counter.

-Popular in Germany, Austria, and parts of Hungary, Switzerland, and beyond, these popular European holiday cookies go by many other names.
+Popular in Germany, Austria, parts of Hungary, Switzerland, and beyond, these popular European holiday cookies go by many other names.

+Eric’s Hungarian grandmother used to make Linzer cookies with apricot jam.
 He remembers her baking these buttery, soft sandwich cookies and them always having a bright orange circle in the middle.

 Sometimes, the cookie bears the name of the delicious jam/fruit preserve filling.
 This is why you’ll sometimes find Linzer cookies called “raspberry Linzer cookies”.
 Apricot jam or a more traditional red currant are also popular choices.